Operational Land Forces Command: History

-The Operational Land Forces Command - Army Operational Command traces its origins back to the Operational Land Forces Command established in 1997.
+The Operational Land Forces Command traces its origins back to the Operational Land Forces Command established in 1997.

 1997 - 2016: Operational Land Forces Command

 The Operational Land Forces Command (Comando delle Forze Operative Terrestri, COMFOTER) was established in Verona on 1 October 1997 following the reform of the military who attributed hierarchical supremacy of the Chief of the Defence Staff.

 It brought together in a single organization all the units engaged in combat, combat support, combat service support and in communication and information systems, which together amounted to about 80% of the Italian Army.
 Initially it was part of the Allied Land Forces Southern Europe (LANDSOUTH), with whom he shared the headquarters of the command, which then broke away, when the Allied Land Forces Command in Southern Europe in 2004 was transferred to Madrid, and had four commands: